LES HOWARD PASCHAL

 earned a letter in baseball, basketball, hockey and track.

 In early 1966 Les decided to join the army and become an airborne soldier.
-He left his mother, sister, in Chicago and went into the army.
+He left his mother and sister, in Chicago and went into the army.
 Following the completion of basic training his dream came true as he was assigned to Fort Benning, Georgia for Jump School.
 While in Jump School he wrote his mother the following letter:

 June 7, 1966